dhbaird/easywsclient/README.md

 easywsclient
 ============

-Easywsclient is an easy and powerful WebSocket client to C++ get your code connected to a web stack right away.
+Easywsclient is an easy and powerful WebSocket client to get your C++ code connected to a web stack right away.
 It depends only on the standard libraries.
-It makes use of C++11 std::function and [lambda](http://en.wikipedia.org/wiki/Anonymous_function#C.2B.2B), if they're available (it's not required though).
-[RFC 6455](http://tools.ietf.org/html/rfc6455) Version 13 WebSocket is supported this version is compatible with all major, modern WebSocket implementations, including Node.js.
+It is compatible with modern C++11 std::function and [lambda](http://en.wikipedia.org/wiki/Anonymous_function#C.2B.2B), if they're available (it's not required though).
+[RFC 6455](http://tools.ietf.org/html/rfc6455) Version 13 WebSocket is supported.
+Version 13 is compatible with all major, modern WebSocket implementations, including Node.js, and has been a standard since December 2011.

 Rationale: This library is intended to help a C++ project start using WebSocket rapidly.
 This small library can easily be thrown into an existing project.
 For complicated builds that you can't figure out right away, you can even cheat by piggy-backing the .cpp file into one of the project's existing files.
-Yes, WebSocket is awesome enough to warrant getting it integrated into your project!
+Yes, WebSocket is that awesome enough to warrant getting it integrated into your project!
 This project imposes no special interface requirements, and can work happily with new C++11 features or with older C++ projects.

-As an additional benefit, easywsclient is very simple, with just a single implementation file and can serve as a cruft-free concise reference.
+As an additional benefit, easywsclient is very simple, with just a single implementation file.
+It can serve as a cruft-free concise reference.
 You are most welcome to use this code as a reference for creating alternative implementations that may better suit your needs.